Accounting Cost-Volume-Profit Analysis

 4,348 units x 25% = 1,087 units

-Friends Corporation will break-even (i.e., will get neither profit nor loss) if it sells the above volumes of valves at the given proportion 30%:45%:25%.
+So, Friends Company will break-even (i.e., will get neither profit nor loss) if it sells these volumes of valves at the given proportion of 30%:45%:25%.

-However, it is important to remember that each proportion of product mix will have different break-even points.
-For example, if market situation changes and Friends Corporation switches to larger production of more expensive truck valves with proportion 45%:30%:25%, break-even point will change.
-In this case, the weighted average contribution margin per unit will be $2.45 and zero profit will be earned at total level of sales of around 4,082 valves (compared to 4,348 units).
+It is important to note that changes in the product mix will result in different break-even points.
+For example, if the market situation changes and Friends Company switches to the product mix with proportions of 45%:30%:25%, the break-even point will change.
+In this case, the weighted average contribution margin per unit will be $2.45 and zero profits will be earned when the unit sales equal around 4,082 valves.

-The change occurred due to the fact that contribution ratio per unit of truck valves is the highest ($3 for truck vales versus $2 per car or motor-bike valve).
-Thus, more income can be generated by producing and selling truck valves and break-even point is reached faster (with less total items produced and sold).
+The change occurred because the contribution ratio per unit of truck valves is the highest ($3 per truck valve versus $2 per car or motor-bike valve).
+Thus, more income can be generated by producing and selling truck valves and the break-even point is reached faster (with fewer total items produced and sold).

-Break-even point for multiple product production can be calculated in dollars as well.
+The break-even point for a multiple-product scenario can be calculated in dollars as well.
 Here also, the numerator is the same fixed costs.
-The denominator now will be weighted average contribution margin ratio.
+The denominator will now be weighted the average contribution margin ratio.
 The modified formula is as follows:

 Break-even Point (in dollars) =